FAQs

 Q: Which health insurance companies do you work with and should I use my insurance?

-A: We accept most major health insurances plans.
-When using your health insurance to pay for your therapy sessions, certain personal information, such as your diagnosis and progress in therapy, must be shared with your insurance carrier.
-Therefore before deciding if using your insurance is in your best interest, please consider (1) the purpose of your therapy and (2) how comfortable you are with the amount of information that may be shared.
+A: We accept most major health insurance plans.
+If you choose to use your insurance to cover therapy sessions, please keep in mind that certain personal information, such as your diagnosis and progress in therapy, will need to be shared with your insurance provider.
+Before deciding if using your insurance is right for you, we encourage you to consider two factors: (1) the purpose of your therapy and (2) how comfortable you are with the information that may be disclosed to your insurance company.

 Q: Do you prescribe medication?